splunk/public-o11y-docs/splunkplatform/centralized-rbac.rst

 *************************************************************************************************

 .. meta::
-   :description: This page describes how Splunk Cloud Platform admins can control Splunk Observability Cloud roles from Splunk Cloud Platform.
+   :description: This page describes how Splunk Cloud Platform admins can manage Splunk Observability Cloud roles from Splunk Cloud Platform.

-Administrators can now centrally control users and roles for both Splunk Cloud Platform and Splunk Observability Cloud in Splunk Cloud Platform.
+Administrators can now centrally manage users and roles for both Splunk Cloud Platform and Splunk Observability Cloud in Splunk Cloud Platform.
 Splunk Cloud Platform is the role based access control (RBAC) store for Splunk Observability Cloud.

 Who can access centralized user and role management?
 =================================================================================================

-All Unified Identity customers are able to access the Centralized User and Role Management in Splunk feature.
-Unified Identity is available to Splunk Cloud and O11y customers co-located in the same AWS region.

 All customers who have Unified Identity can access centralized user and role management in Splunk Cloud Platform.
+Unified Identity is available to Splunk Cloud Platform and Splunk Observability Cloud customers co-located in the same AWS region.

 Prerequisites
 =================================================================================================

 Customers who meet the following criteria can access centralized user and role management:

-* Be on Splunk Cloud Platform version 9.x or higher
+* Be on Splunk Cloud Platform version 9.3.2408 or higher

 * Have Unified Identity configured.
 See :ref:`unified-id-unified-identity`` for more information.